oceanum/zarrio/README.md

 # Process 3: converter.write_region("file3.nc", "large_archive.zarr")
 ```

 This approach is ideal for converting large numbers of NetCDF files to a single Zarr archive in parallel.
+The intelligent chunking feature ensures optimal chunking based on the full archive dimensions rather than just the template dataset.

 ## Configuration